Taking a photograph of a bike is easy, but taking one to be proud of is something else altogether.

 - Look out for the position of any quick-release levers – you’d be amazed at how messy it can look if there’s one sticking out from the fork at a jaunty angle.

-- Bike needs to stand level –, if it’s leaning to one side then you’ll end up with odd-looking geometry.
+- Bike needs to stand level – if it’s leaning to one side you’ll end up with odd-looking geometry.